UK Geoenergy Observatories

 - Dr Michael John Williams, Schlumberger

-- Ms Rachel Leader, NERC Programme Manager, Research (Coordinator)
+- Dr Jessica Pollitt, NERC Programme Manager, Research (Coordinator)